Royals vs. Tigers Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has 67 hits with 14 doubles, 14 home runs, eight walks and 37 RBI.
+- Salvador Perez has put up 68 hits with 14 doubles, 14 home runs and eight walks.
+He has driven in 37 runs.

 Pérez Recent Games